What the study found

-What the researchers tested: The researchers analyzed canonical K-type boundary layer transition using symmetry-decomposed spectral and space–time proper orthogonal modes.
+The researchers analyzed canonical K-type boundary layer transition and used symmetry-decomposed spectral and space–time proper orthogonal modes.
 They also derived inter-modal and inter-symmetry energy budgets from symmetry-decomposed Navier–Stokes equations.

 Key points

-- A regime change later produces quasi-periodic, aperiodic, and anti-symmetric structures.
+- After a regime change, quasi-periodic, aperiodic, and anti-symmetric structures emerge.

-- Energy budgets show transfer from harmonic flow to symmetry-breaking modes and then to broadband residual fluctuations.
+- Energy budgets show directed transfer from the fundamental harmonic response into broadband fluctuations.

-- Broadband dynamics grow only after inter-modal transfer becomes active, and asymmetry boosts broadband anti-symmetric fluctuations.
+- Broadband dynamics grow only after inter-modal transfer becomes active, according to the authors.

 Disclosure